Overview of users in your organisation

 Create a new user

 As an Organisation Administrator you can quickly add a new user to your organisation, all you need is a personal or official email address.
 Once invited you can assign permissions and invite the user to the appropriate groups in the Intranet.

 - Click on your name in the top blue bar.
-Select "Team"
+Select "Users"

 - Click on "Add a user" in the top right corner